iferminm/iferminm.github.io/content/pages/About.md

 * Go out for a beer or coffee
 * Mentor you or your startup
 * Advise your company
+* Consulting
 * Speak on your event

-Thank you for taking the time to read this page, if you got this far, <a href="mailto:iferminmontilla@gmail.com">let's talk</a>
+Thank you for taking the time to read this page, if you got this far, <a href="mailto:ferminster@gmail.com">let's talk</a>